-The goal of the B.S. degree program is to produce graduates who possess broad-based knowledge, skills and judgment that prepares them to succeed in the profession of engineering or in further studies at the graduate level including medical school.
+The goal of the BS degree program is to produce graduates who possess broad-based knowledge, skills and judgment that prepares them to succeed in the profession of engineering or in further studies at the graduate level, including medical school.
 To achieve this goal, the program is designed to progressively develop both technical and human skills.

-In the preprofessional portion of the chemical engineering program (usually equivalent to two years of study), the focus is on the underlying scientific and mathematical principles of engineering, supplemented by appropriate general education courses in English, social sciences and humanities.
+In the pre-professional portion of the chemical engineering program (usually equivalent to two years of study), the focus is on the underlying scientific and mathematical principles of engineering, supplemented by appropriate general education courses in English, social sciences and humanities.
 Students who demonstrate proficiency in this portion of the program are eligible for admission to the professional school.

-The curriculum in the professional school (typically the second two years) builds systematically upon the scientific knowledge acquired in the preprofessional curriculum.
-In professional school, students have the opportunity to focus in one of four emphasis areas: (1) the regular course prepares a graduate for a wide range of employment opportunities; (2) the biomedical and premedical option is for those who wish preparation for medical school; (3) the biochemical option is for those who seek employment in bio-related professions; and (4) the environmental option is for those who wish to emphasize environmentally-related studies.
-Each emphasis area is accredited under the basic level ABET criteria for chemical engineering programs and each prepares a student for success in both employment and graduate study at OSU or other universities.
+The curriculum in the professional school (typically the last two years) builds systematically upon the scientific knowledge acquired in the pre-professional curriculum.
+In professional school, students have the opportunity to focus in one of three emphasis areas: (1) the regular course prepares a graduate for a wide range of employment opportunities; (2) the pre-medical option is for those who wish preparation for medical school; and (3) the biomedical/biochemical option is for those who seek employment in bio-related professions.
+Each emphasis area is accredited under the basic level EAC-ABET criteria for chemical engineering programs and each prepares a student for success in both employment and graduate study at OSU or other universities.
 A more complete description of exact degree requirements for the bachelor's-level curricula is given in the publication Undergraduate Programs and Requirements at OSU.